dcaddick/OpenID/README.md

 OpenID Test
 ==============

-Simple web application that demonstrates the use of the OpenID Connect client code and configuration Used for testing Jenkins/Artifactory CI Pipeline
+Simple web application that demonstrates the use of the OpenID Connect client code and configuration.
+Used for testing Jenkins/Artifactory CI Pipeline.